Baptistemontan/leptos_i18n/docs/book/src/declare/07_formatters.md

 ```

 Will format the date based on the locale.
-This makes the variable needed to be `impl leptos_i18n::formatting::DateFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoIcuDate`.
+This means the variable must be `impl leptos_i18n::formatting::DateFormatterInputFn`, which is automatically implemented for `impl Fn() -> T + Clone + 'static where T: leptos_i18n::formatting::IntoIcuDate`.
 `IntoIcuDate` is a trait to turn a value into a `impl icu::datetime::input::Date`, which is a trait used by `icu` to format dates.
 The `IntoIcuDate` trait is currently implemented for `T: ConvertCalendar<Converted<'a> = Date<Ref<'a, AnyCalendar>>>`.
 You can use `icu::datetime::input::{Date, DateTime}`, or implement that trait for anything you want.